ERSMPCC/ers-website/README.md

-# ERS Lying-In Clinic Website
+# ERS Maternity and Pediatric Care Clinic Website

-A modern, responsive website for ERS Lying-In Clinic built with React and designed for deployment on GitHub Pages.
+A modern, responsive website for ERS Maternity and Pediatric Care Clinic built with React and designed for deployment on GitHub Pages.

 ## 🏥 Features